shengzhang09/healthcare-azure-arms/README.md

 Name: Enter AZURE_CREDENTIALS.
 Secret: Paste the JSON output that you copied earlier.
 5. Run workflow main.yaml in Actions to deploy all resources to Azure.

+## Deploy Azure ARM Templates via PowerShell terminal in Azure Cloud Shell
+1. Log in Azure Portal, open Cloud Shell in PowerShell shell.
+2. Upload all ARM templates and parameters to pre-defined storage account.
+3. Copy and paste the script in powershell_cmds.txt to the terminal.
+4. Click 'Enter' to run the script.